fuxoft/fftempl/README.md

 Installing FFTempl on your server requires a working webserver (preferably Apache), LuaJIT scripting language and nothing else.
 No database, no PHP, no Java, no other libraries, nothing.
 Actually, it also requires small but specific tweaking of your webserver configuration.
 If your pages are hosted on some basic free webhosting service, you probably won't be able to run FFTempl at all.

-First, download the latest version of FFTempl and put all the files into the directory called "fftempl" which should reside in your document root.
+First, download the latest version of FFTempl and put all the files into the directory called ".fftempl" which should reside in your document root.

 Check that you have LuaJIT installed (command ``luajit`` should work).